apostrophecms/docs/docs/reference/modules/migration.md

 <AposRefExtends :module="$frontmatter.extends" />

 This module provides services for database migrations.
 These **migrations are used to make changes to the database** at the time of a new code deployment, typically because of *data structure changes* in code or *to fix data errors*.
-This is completely separate from transferring data between environments or between versions of Apostrophe.
+This is completely separate from transferring data between environments or between major versions of Apostrophe.

 The `@apostrophecms/migration:migrate` task carries out all migrations that have been registered with this module, though typically only new migrations will run (see the warning below).
-In development environments the task function also runs on every site start up.
+In development environments all new migrations also run on every every site startup.

 ::: warning
-**Migrations must be written so they are safe to run multiple times.** Apostrophe tracks when migrations have been run before in a the `aposMigrations` database collection, but there is no guarantee that they will not run again if that cache is cleared.
+**Migrations must be written so they are safe to run multiple times.** Apostrophe tracks when migrations have been run before in the `aposMigrations` database collection, but there is no guarantee that they will not run again if data is cleared the collection.
 If this is difficult to guarantee, you may wish to [write a task](/reference/module-api/module-overview.md#tasks-self) that executes the changes instead.
 :::

 ## Featured methods